Hermes (Greek stamp): The Paris printings (October 1861)

-The first type of the Greek stamps with the Hermes effigy, the head profile turned to the right is issued on October 1, according to the Julian calendar, still in usage at that time in Greece, or October 13, 1861, according to the Gregorian calendar adopted by the majority of the European countries in 1582, to the exception of the orthodox ones.
+The first type of the Greek stamps with the Hermes effigy, the head profile turned to the right is issued on October 1st, according to the Julian calendar, still in usage at that time in Greece, or on October 13, 1861, according to the Gregorian calendar adopted by the majority of the European countries in 1582, to the exception of the orthodox ones.
 Greece finally adopted the Gregorian calendar in 1923.
+During the period of usage of the LHH (1861-1901), the difference between the 2 calendars was 12 days.

+NB: In this study and for the international mails, we are mentioning the two dates: Julian/Gregorian.

-The first type of the Greek stamp is named "large Hermes head" in order to differentiate it from the following one, issued in 1886, and named "small Hermes head".
+The first type of the Greek stamp is named "large Hermes head" in order to differentiate it from the following emission, issued in 1886, and named "small Hermes head" (see below).

 The seven values issued in October 1861 have been printed in Paris by the printer Ernest Meyer, on sheets of 150 stamps (10 X 15).

 These seven values are the 1 lepton, 2, 5, 10, 20, 40 & 80 lepta: